Decorate for Christmas with these beautiful wood Christmas Tree lanterns.

 CARVE THE WOOD PIECES

-In the file, there are 3 different workpieces on the bottom: one for each shape of tree.
+In the CNC templates, there are 3 different files: one for each shape of tree.

 I learned that you need to have a little space between the pieces because the plywood can get loose and mess up the carving so don’t try to move them too close together to save wood.
 Luckily the wood is inexpensive.